 High School Preparation for Engineering Students

 Students interested in declaring a School of Engineering major can do so by following the major declaration policy for that major as specified in the corresponding program statement.
-Major declaration must be completed by the sixth quarter of study at UCSC, but can be done earlier.
+Major declaration must be completed by the sixth quarter of study at UCSC (not including summer), but can be done earlier.
 Students are encouraged to declare as early as possible, to ensure placement into courses required for the major.
-Specific information about requirements and the School of Engineering major declaration process can be found at http://undergrad.soe.ucsc.edu/.

-As of Fall 2018, Computer Science is an impacted major.
-For an incoming student to pursue Computer Science, they must indicate on their application and be admitted as such.
+As of fall 2018, Computer Science is an impacted major.
+For an incoming student to pursue Computer Science, they must indicate Computer Science on their application and be admitted as such.
 Students admitted into a different engineering major will not be able to transfer into Computer Science after they enroll.

-Transfer students should not follow the Intersegmental General Education Transfer Curriculum (IGETC) should be note that the IGETC plan does not provide transfer students with enough mathematics and engineering courses to allow them to complete BSOE programsat UCSC in two years.
+Transfer students following the Intersegmental General Education Transfer Curriculum (IGETC) should be note that the IGETC plan does not provide transfer students with enough mathematics and engineering courses to allow them to complete Baskin Engineering programs at UCSC in two years.

-Junior transfers who do not list a BSOE major on their application to UCSC will not be considered for admission to such majors after the first day of their first quarter on campus.
+Junior transfer students who do not list a major on their application to UCSC will not be considered for admission to such majors after the first day of their first quarter on campus.

 Acceptance into the major is based on the student’s academic college record.
 Applicants are encouraged to take and excel in as many courses that are equivalent to the department’s foundation courses as possible.
-For many BSOE majors, completion of a year of calculus (accepted as equivalent to Mathematics 19A-B), linear algebra, differential equations, a year of calculus-based physics courses (accepted as equivalent to Physics 5A, 5B, 5C), and two programming courses (accepted as equivalent to Computer Science 12A, Computer Science 12B, or Computer Engineering 12/L) are strongly recommended.
-An applicant will be offered admission or denied admission.
+For many engineering majors, completion of a year of calculus (accepted as equivalent to Mathematics 19A-B), linear algebra, differential equations, a year of calculus-based physics courses (accepted as equivalent to Physics 5A, 5B, 5C), and two programming courses (accepted as equivalent to Computer Science 12A, Computer Science 12B, or Computer Engineering 12/L) are strongly recommended.
 Only students who have completed most or all of the foundation courses will be offered admission.

 Note: If the student is coming from a community college or a four-year college that does not have an articulation agreement with UCSC, coursework will have to be evaluated for equivalency to the foundation courses.
 This will require submission of course descriptions and syllabi for each course to be considered.